Grounds for Termination

 Collective Dismissals

 Labour legislation in Brazil is silent on the concept of mass termination (collective dismissal), i.e. how many employees constitute a mass termination.
-In accordance with the Brazilian Supreme Court precedent, for a mass termination to be valid, it needs to be preceded by collective negotiation with the employees’ union, under the penalty of it being considered null, with the reinstatement of the employees.
+In accordance with the Brazilian Supreme Court precedent, for a mass termination to be valid, it needs to be preceded by the attempt of the company to reach a negotiation with the employees’ union, under the penalty of it being considered null, with the reinstatement of the employees.
+This means that the company and the union do not need to reach an agreement.
+However it is necessary that the company at least tries it (showing some efforts).

 Individual Dismissals